olibyte/resend-contact-form/README.md

 The main purpose of this project is to provide a simple, yet powerful contact form solution that:

-1. Utilizes ShadCN UI components for a clean and modern design
+1. ShadCN UI components for a clean and modern design
-2. Implements form validation and submission handling
+2. Zod for type safety and form validation
-3. Automates email responses using Resend
+3. Resend for automated email responses

 ## Key Features